VictorSichun/QuantifulTest/README.md

 Python3 A1.py arg
 ```
 Replace ```arg``` by the name of the database you want; otherwise, the database will be named ```daily_stock.sqlite``` by default.
-### Report
-In addtion to what I've mentioned in the report for A1, A2 creates a database and has a logical validation check on the date of the data.

 ## A3
 ### Introduction
 A3 is a bash file exports the data inside a specified database into a .csv file.